Ulm University and the Department of Biology

-Financial aspects & Organization of the exchange
+Financial aspects & organization of the exchange

 Students from NTU shall be exempted from any application, admission or tuition fees at Ulm University.
 To the extent available, students from NTU may be offered places within the students' residence at Ulm University.
 Students from NTU will be affiliated with one of the laboratories of the Ulm University where they will carry out a research project.
 Below is a list of possible host laboratories.
 In addition, students may attend lectures (see lists below).
 Outgoing students should check with the College of Life Sciences before their departure whether the lectures that will be attended at Ulm University can be accepted as credit points within their NTU curriculum.

-3 students from NTU per academic year
+3 students from NTU per academic year are admitted.

-Deadline is 31 January for the winter semester starting in the same year or for the summer semester the year after
+Deadline is 31 January for the winter semester starting in the same year or for the summer semester the year after.

 Please download the application form here

 The detailed weblink to the application form is: https://www.uni-ulm.de/fileadmin/website_uni_ulm/nawi.inst.206/Open_positions/Application_Form_NTU_TO_ULM.pdf

 We kindly ask you to send your application